Internal

 By the end of the module, it is expected that students will be able to:

-1. Formulate clearly defined questions and a data collection instrument which allow for small-scale primary research amongst peers
+1. Create a data collection instrument with clearly defined questions which allows for small-scale primary research amongst peers

 2. Write sections of a research report (the introduction, methods, results and discussion), using language appropriate to the task, and demonstrating clear and logical organisation of ideas into paragraphs and sections